On Computing the Elimination Ideal Using Resultants with Applications to Gr\"obner Bases: Multiplicities

+The factor~$y$ in~$g$ is preserved with the same multiplicity as in~$\R$, but the multiplicity of the factor~$(y+1)$ drops by~$1$. \end{description}

-\begin{con} Assume that no two affine roots of the system given by $f_1$ and $f_2$ have the same $y$-coordinate.
-If the two curves defineb by $f_1$ and $f_2$ admit a common tangent at an interection point $P$ which is parallel to the $x$-axis, then multiplicity of the factor corresponding to (the projection of) $P$ in $g$ is strictly smaller than the multiplicity of the factor corresponding to $P$ in $R$. \end{con}
+\begin{remark} Assume that no two solutions of the system given by~$f_1$ and~$f_2$ have the same $y$-coordinate.
+Suppose that the two curves defined by~$f_1$ and~$f_2$ admit a common tangent at an intersection point~$P$ which is parallel to the $x$-axis.
+Then the multiplicity of the factor corresponding to (the projection of) $P$ in~$g$ is strictly smaller than the multiplicity of the factor corresponding to~$P$ in~$R$. \end{remark}